mohamedtareq24/IEEECUSB_Electronics_23_FinalProject/README.md

 ![image](https://user-images.githubusercontent.com/90535558/214970655-d3511e4d-e122-4e70-b4b2-924935b57182.png)
 #### system top
 ![image](https://user-images.githubusercontent.com/90535558/221443588-df5ef055-5b3c-43e4-b24f-20c287646c95.png)
+Hint : out is a tap for the data port in the data memory
 ### The archricture will be devided into 3 parts
 - The datapath
 - The controller